CNET: Origins

 After leaving PepsiCo, Halsey Minor and Shelby Bonnie launched c/net, a 24-hour cable network about computers and technology in 1992.
 With help from Fox Network co-founder Kevin Wendle and former Disney creative associate Dan Baker, CNET produced four pilot television programs about computers, technology, and the Internet.
 CNET TV was composed of CNET Central, The Web, and The New Edge.
-CNET Central was created first and aired in syndication in the United States on the USA Network.
+CNET Central was created first and aired in syndication in the United States on USA Network.
 Later, it began airing on USA's sister network Sci-Fi Channel along with The Web and The New Edge.
 These were later followed by TV.com in 1996.
 Media personality Ryan Seacrest first came to national prominence at CNET, as the host of The New Edge and doing various voice-over work for CNET.

 CNET online launched in June 1995.
 CNET, Inc., the site's owner, had its initial public offering (IPO) in July 1996, trading on the NASDAQ National Market as "CNWK".
 In 1998, CNET, Inc. was sued by Snap Technologies, operators of the education service CollegeEdge, for trademark infringement relating to CNET, Inc.'s ownership of the domain name Snap.com, due to Snap Technologies already owning a trademark on its name.

 CNET produced another television technology news program called News.com that aired on CNBC beginning in 1999.
 From 2001 to 2003, it operated CNET Radio on the Clear Channel-owned KNEW (910) in the San Francisco Bay Area, WBPS (890) in Boston, and XM Satellite Radio.
 CNET Radio offered technology-themed programming.
 After failing to attract a sufficient audience, CNET Radio ceased operating in January 2003 due to financial losses.